lauringlab/Host_level_IBV_evolution/README.md

   --------
 # Dependencies

-The analysis expects the variant_pipeline repository to be your home directory.
-See the tutorial in the variant_pipeline repository for setup.
+The analysis requires the helper repository, variant_pipeline for the primary analysis of variant identification.
+For the secondary analysis involved in the paper, the R and python scripts are available in this repository.

 # Reproducing the analysis

-Reproducing the analysis involves 4 steps:

-1) Downloading the fastq files from the SRA
-2) Primary analysis - Calling iSNV in each sample using the variant_pipeline repository referenced above
-3) Secondary analysis - maniputating the data and running the models
-4) Making the figures

-All the intermediate files needed to run the secondary analysis are included in this repository.
-The Makefile can be used to run the secondary analysis.

-Due to space limitations, the raw fastq files and intermediate bam files are not included here but can be remade using the commands below.

-Please note that in many places we refer to the genomic segment "NA" as "NR".
-This is to avoid complications in R as "NA" is a special term.
+For Adam as we go through the analysis (will be changed for publication!):